ermongroup/cs228-notes/inference/jt/index.md

 ### Sum-product message passing for factor trees

 The sum-product message passing variant of belief propgation can also be applied to factor trees, with a slight modification.
-Recall that a factor graphs is a bipartite graph with edges going between variables and factors, with an edge signifying a factor depends on a variable.
+Recall that a factor graph is a bipartite graph with edges going between variables and factors, with an edge signifying a factor depends on a variable.
 We can perform VE on factor graphs through a modified version of the above algorithm.

 On factor graphs, we have two types of messages: variable-to-factor messages $$\nu$$ and factor-to-variable messages $$\mu$$.